Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 ./scripts/01-prep-aws-objects.sh
 ```

-2. Complete [Deploy the Management Cluster to Amazon EC2 with the CLI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.1/vmware-tanzu-kubernetes-grid-11/GUID-install-tkg-aws-cli.html).
-It is a good idea to read the instructions on this page, however, you can use our script below to execute the required steps.
+2. Follow steps from [Deploy the Management Cluster to Amazon EC2 with the CLI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.1/vmware-tanzu-kubernetes-grid-11/GUID-install-tkg-aws-cli.html) up to the `tkg init` command.
+Then you can use our script below to execute the required steps to create the management cluster.
 Your only manual action is to prepare the `.tkg/config.yaml` file.
-For this you use the `REDACTED-config.yaml` located at the root of this repo as a reference of what a given config.yaml ended up looking like after the tasks described in the docs.
-You can use this script to complete the deployment.
+For this you can also use the `REDACTED-config.yaml` located at the root of this repo as a reference of what a given config.yaml ended up looking like after the tasks described in the docs.
+Run this script to complete the deployment.

 ```bash
 ./scripts/02-deploy-aws-mgmt-cluster.sh